dyne/dowse-bench/README.md

 ## webui_bench.sh

-The webui_bench.sh measure the response of the dowse.it page, with various worload samples and client configurations.
+The webui_bench.sh measure the response of the dowse.it page, with various workload samples and client configurations.
-The result of this test are stored in file with name like: result/result-${T}-${C}-${D}.data
+The result of this test are stored in file named likes: result/result-${T}-${C}-${D}.data

-where:
+of :
 * ${T} is the number of client's thread running simultaneously.
 * ${C} is the number of total connection keep alived simultaneously.

-To view the data we provided the script :
+To view the data the system will generates, the script plot/plot_latency.plt and plot/req_sec.plt :